NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 In order to make notifications work properly, you have to tweak settings of the Android Goodies plugin.
 Go to _Project Settings -> Android Goodies_ and set path to the folder that contains small notification icon which is required by Android API.

+When targeting Android 12+ you must also check the `Set Exact Alarms Permission` checkbox in the plugin settings.

 ### Notification channels

 Starting from Android Oreo (API level 26), all notifications have to be posted to a notification channel.